nicheinc/nullable/README.md

 - If the field is present but `null`, the corresponding field is removed
 - If the field is absent, the corresponding value is left unmodified

-We sometimes need to define go structs (for example the [`EntityUpdate`](https://github.com/nicheinc/entity/blob/9c8bb0fe92e4e77e3af339c30b29fd122c190cd3/entity.go#L70-L78) type in the `entity` service) corresponding to these updates, which need to be marshalled to/from JSON.
+We want to define go structs (for example the [`EntityUpdate`](https://github.com/nicheinc/entity/blob/9c8bb0fe92e4e77e3af339c30b29fd122c190cd3/entity.go#L70-L78) type in the `entity` service) corresponding to these updates, which need to be marshalled to/from JSON.